cosmos72/stmx/README.md

 Depending on the available features, STMX performance can vary up to a factor 100 or more (!).

 To reach its peak performance, one requirement needs to be satisfied by the hardware and five need to be satisfied by the Lisp compiler being used.
 They are listed here in order of importance:

 Hardware requirements:

 - support hardware transactions (Intel TSX).
 Without them, STMX is at least 4-5 times slower.
 Or, if you prefer since Intel TSX is currently very rare, **with** it STMX is at least 4-5 times faster.
-As of July 2013, STMX can use hardware transactions only on 64-bit SBCL.
+As of August 2013, STMX can use hardware transactions only on 64-bit SBCL.

 Lisp compiler requirements:

 1. it must have good multi-threading support.
 Without it, what would you need a concurrency library as STMX for?
-2. it must expose atomic compare-and-swap operations - a much slower alternative, but still better than nothing, is to expose a function that returns which thread is owning a lock.
+2. it must expose atomic compare-and-swap operations, to implement fast mutexes.
+   A much slower alternative, but still better than nothing, is to expose a function that returns which thread has acquired a bordeaux-threads lock.
 3. it must produce fast, highly optimized code.
 4. it must be 64-bit.
 32-bit is much slower because transactional memory version counters are then BIGNUMs instead of FIXNUMs.
-5. on unordered CPUs (i.e. on most CPUs except x86 and x86_64) it must expose memory barrier operations.
+5. it must expose memory barrier operations.
+This is less important on x86 and x86-64, and more important on unordered architectures (almost all others).

-Among the non-commercial Lisp compilers, SBCL is the only one known to STMX author that satisfies all the four requirements, and (guess why) the only one where STMX author has implemented support for hardware transactions.
+Among the non-commercial Lisp compilers, SBCL is the only one known to STMX author that satisfies all the five requirements, and (guess why) the only one where STMX author has implemented support for hardware transactions.

 Actually, all the other tested free Lisp compilers (ABCL, CCL, CMUCL, ECL)